idaholab/moose/framework/doc/content/source/interfaces/DataFileInterface.md

 search for a relative path in the data without the use of a parameter (for hard-coded data).
 This search only searches relative to the installed or in-tree registered data file directories.

+You can output additional information about the data files with the following comamnd line arguments:

-You can see the file paths that were found in the search for all `DataFileName` parameters via the `--show-data-files` command line option.
+- `--show-data-files`: Output the file paths that were found in the search for all `DataFileName` parameters in the header
+- `--show-data-paths`: Output the registered file paths for searching in the header